Developmental-Behavioral Pediatrics (DBP) Fellowship Program

 DBP Overview

 Developmental and Behavioral Pediatrics is a pediatric subspecialty dealing with the identification, evaluation, diagnosis, and treatment of disorders of development and behavior in children, adolescents, and young adults.
-These disorders generally imply long-term, often lifelong, diseases and disabilities.
+These disorders generally imply long-term, often lifelong, diseases and limitations.
 Conditions commonly encountered in this specialty include, but are not limited to:

 • Attention-deficit/hyperactivity disorder